 Lasting and meaningful relationships have been found to be a long term determiner of happiness and well-being, yet many support services and agencies struggle to enable those they support to benefit from this most normal aspect of life.

-This event will looked at examples of how organisations are taking new approaches to help people with a learning disability develop their social life, make friends and have relationships.
+This event looked at examples of how organisations are taking new approaches to help people with a learning disability develop their social life, make friends and have relationships.

-The event will included inspiring and informative presentations and a chance to look at examples and issues in more detail in smaller workshops.
+The event included inspiring and informative presentations and a chance to look at examples and issues in more detail in smaller workshops.

 Attending this event gave delegates ideas and strategies to put the principles of the Social Services and Well-being (Wales) Act into action: